Jinger Duggar Recounts “Living in a Nightmare” During Josh Duggar’s Molestation Scandal - E! Online

 She said they all "took the necessary steps to move toward healing, and offered up our forgiveness," adding, "Now that it was out in public, the old wound was open again, raw, painful."

-Jinger recalled how her famous family decided to leave home, because paparazzi were camped outside.
+Jinger recalled how her famous family decided to leave their home, because paparazzi were camped outside.
 "We were trapped in our own house," she explained.
 "Mom and Dad told all of us to pack a few changes of clothes and load up the family bus.
 We were getting away for a few days until this all died down, they said, to a place with plenty of land to run around outside without anyone seeing us.
 It would be the perfect place to escape the cameras without being cooped up inside for the foreseeable future."

 She said her father, Jim Bob Duggar, drove the bus up to their house, with the vehicle's door facing the building so that the paparazzi couldn't see them loading up to leave.